seunadekunle/Flixter/README.md

 ## Notes

 The ui had to be experimented with to ensure that everything worked fine.
-Probably improvements can be made to make the app more efficient.
+Improvements can probably be made to make the app more efficient.

 ## License